 If you are staying at homestays, watch out with the food.
 A lot of travelers come down with worms, amoebes, dysentery, … after eating in homestays.
 In other words: lots of time on the toilet (if there is one).
 Watch out with what you eat and wash your hands!

 Airbnb and Homeaway have spaces for rent in Tajikistan.
 Apartments also get rented out on other hotel booking sites like Booking.com.
 These apartments are generally owned by real estate moguls and you are unlikely to share a space with others or even see the owner.
 A decent alternative to more traditional accommodation options.

 Electricity black-outs are an issue in winter in Tajikistan.
 Ask in advance if this is likely to happen in your apartment block.
 The center of Dushanbe generally does not have issues, anywhere else is in the danger zone.

 Hotels & hostels

 The quality of hotels is generally still low in Tajikistan, but improving year over year.
 Expect to get less than what you paid for.
-Dushanbe and Khorog have some expensive international-standard options catering to the humanitarian crowd with high-ish standards.
+Dushanbe and Khorog have some expensive international-standard options catering to NGO development consultants.

 Hostels exist in Dushanbe and Khorog, and the number of good ones is rising.
 Bargaining is acceptable if you did not book in advance.

-Hot water is a typical summer issue in the FSU that is often outside of the control of small-scale hotels.
+Hot water is a typical summer issue in the former Soviet Union that is often outside of the control of small-scale hotels.
 When the utility company decides to switch it off, they are left standing.
 Ask politely if there will be hot water.
 Electricity black-outs also occur in winter in Tajikistan.